PlumpoChicken56/V5RC_Banners/README.md

 # V5RC_Banners
 Banner designs for Vex V5 Robotics Competition awards.

-Designs made for the UK.
 The background map can be swapped using Adobe Illustrator and using the .ai files.
 Fonts used:

 "PRESENTED BY" -  New Hero UltraLight